 - The award was based primarily upon facilities or resources unique to the original recipient institution.

 - The institution to which the PI is transferring is ineligible to receive funds.

 Follow these steps when a PI transfers to another U.S. institution and wishes to transfer grant funds:

-phs3734.pdf.
-For funded grants, the grant must also be closed out at the original recipient institution; so PIs should work with the original institution on that.
+- For funded grants, the grant must also be closed out at the original recipient institution; so PIs should work with the original institution to complete that process.

 For additional questions, contact firstname.lastname@example.org or call 901 448-5587.

-For other types of grants, please bring a copy of the original grant application and the notice of award to your departmental business manager, who will work with Research Administration to determine steps needed to transfer the grant.
+For other types of grants, the PI should bring a copy of the original grant application and the notice of award to the departmental business manager, who will work with GRA to determine steps needed to transfer the grant.
 Generally, a letter requesting the transfer should be prepared and should include the following: